MuhammadIrsyad123/Kiratech_Assignment/README.txt

 1. Download the project folder from github repository.

-2. Press Windows + R key to and type cmd to open Command Promt terminal.
+2. Press Windows + R key and type cmd to open the Command Prompt terminal.

-3. Change the directory to project folder directory.
+3. Change the directory to the project folder directory.

 4. Run cd venv/Scripts

 5. Run activate

-6. Run cd.. (x2) to get to back to project folder directory
+6. Run cd.. (x2) to get back to the project folder directory

 7. Run python manage.py runserver